 We offer private Studio Lessons for students age 4 and up at all locations on weekdays and weekends.
 Options include:

 Whether your interests are Classical, Jazz, Blues, Rock, or American Folk & Roots music, traditional or experimental approaches, lessons with our faculty provide the means and the motivation for developing musical skills and understanding.
-When you enroll, we match you with the desired resource-- a great teacher-- and pair you up in an inspiring setting, at a time convenient for you.
-It's not the back room of a music store with a contractor, and it's not your living room, where distractions of all kinds can interefere.
-It's the student and a professional music teacher in a finely appointed music studio.

-The CMC Atlanta Performance Workshop provides middle and high school students the opportunity to dig into music making with peers and faculty.
+The CMC Atlanta Performance Workshop provides middle and high school students and recent graduates the opportunity to dig into music making with peers and faculty.
 Students can perform just about any style of music, including classical, jazz, rock or American roots, hip hop and more.
 The Workshop is open to both singers and instrumentalists, and individual students have the opportunity to rotate between different roles in the ad hoc and standing ensembles we create in the Performance Workshop.

 Page 1 of 2